-At Sana, we offer a highly configurable, complete commerce solution that’s centered solely around enabling limitless business success with e-commerce.
-We will refer to this distinction as best of breed (Sana) versus best of suite (SAP Commerce Cloud) commerce.
+At Sana Commerce, we offer a highly configurable, complete commerce solution that’s centered solely around enabling limitless business success with e-commerce.
+We will refer to this distinction as best-of-breed (Sana Commerce Cloud) versus best-of-suite (SAP Commerce Cloud) commerce.

-Our certified, seamless SAP ERP integration (for SAP ECC, SAP S/4HANA), our productized and custom add-ons, a native CMS, and everything that comes with a Sana Commerce solution is designed to strengthen your business by centralizing it around a robust online sales channel and a single data hub or source of truth.
+Our certified, seamless SAP ERP integration for SAP ECC, SAP S/4HANA, our productized and custom add-ons, a native CMS, and everything that comes with Sana Commerce Cloud is designed to strengthen your business by centralizing it around a robust online sales channel and a single data hub or source of truth.

-As a best of suite solution, SAP Commerce Cloud offers (of course) a consistent user experience, but it is a one-size-fits-all fix, which often leads to disadvantages like watered down features, a less-tailored solution, and reduced flexibility.
+As a best-of-suite solution, SAP Commerce Cloud offers a consistent user experience, but it is a one-size-fits-all fix, which often leads to disadvantages like watered-down features, a less-tailored solution, and reduced flexibility.
 The risk involved on the business side is also higher, because when something goes wrong in one SAP C/4HANA module, it’s tougher to identify the source of the issue across the full suite.
-With Sana, we can clearly identify and isolate the source of any issues by running integrity checks on both the ERP system and the Sana web store side.
+With Sana Commerce Cloud, we can clearly identify and isolate the source of any issues by running integrity checks on both the ERP system and the Sana Commerce web store side.
 Coupled with our ability to easily run quality checks into API calls and responses via a debugging tool or performance profiler, these standard processes give us key insight into potential challenges before they arise.

-With best of breed platforms like Sana’s, you have robust, tailored-to-your-need features and the independence to choose the combination of add-ons you would like to enrich your e-commerce experience (for example, you can choose Perfion or InRiver as your PIM solution, as opposed to being locked into the default or preferred option included in a suite-centric solution).
+With best of breed platforms like Sana Commerce Cloud’s, you have robust, tailored-to-your-need features and the independence to choose the combination of add-ons you would like to enrich your e-commerce experience (for example, you can choose Perfion or InRiver as your PIM solution, as opposed to being locked into the default or preferred option included in a suite-centric solution).

-Probably one of the most notable distinctions between Sana Commerce and SAP Commerce Cloud is the speed of implementation.
+Probably one of the most notable distinctions between Sana Commerce Cloud and SAP Commerce Cloud is the speed of implementation.
 As an enterprise organization, it makes sense that with a sizable commerce platform investment, you’d also like to benefit from a fast time-to-market.
-With Sana, that’s a guarantee.
+With Sana Commerce Cloud, that’s a guarantee.

-Sana is an agile, turnkey solution that’s ready to get up-and-running as soon as you are; our out-of-the-box solution can be implemented in as little as 90 days.
+Sana Commerce Cloud is an agile, turnkey solution that’s ready to get up-and-running as soon as you are; our out-of-the-box solution can be implemented in as little as 90 days.
+In the G2 Crowd report, Sana Commerce ranks higher than SAP Commerce in ease of setup based on authentic user input.
 Plus, keeping your TCO low can enable you to more seamlessly and easily scale, evolve, and spend budget elsewhere at a later time.